Dawnisse/lae/fpga/labs/lab9/README.md

 ```

-Compile, elaborate and simulate this small design with :
+Compile, elaborate and simulate the design with :

 ```
 % make compile